The Old School Baptist Meeting House

 At a special meeting called on the fourth of May, it was decided to accept this responsibility and raise $1150.00 for repairs.
 Two committees were appointed, - one, Publicity and Fund-Raising and a second was a Supervisory Committee.
 In the months following the members worked hard, raising funds that were spent on improving the church.

-On Washington Day, July 26, 1952, at the Old Shingle House, the deed to the Old School Baptist Church was presented to the Historical Society by Mrs. Isaac Dolson, one of the two members of the congregation.
+On Washington Day, July 26, 1952, at the Old Shingle House, the deed to the Old School Baptist Church was presented to the Historical Society by Mrs. Isaac Dolson, one of the two remaining members of the congregation.

 She gave it to Lawrence Stage, the custodian of records. - What a great day that was for the society which had preserved for Warwick her finest landmark!